vanangamudi/newspaper-crawler-scripts/README.md

 ## Latest Script

-`crawler-viduthalai4.py` under tamil uses the latest MultiThreadedCrawler2.
+`crawler-oneindia.py` under malayalam has the latest code, you can use this a template for future crawlers.

 ## Directory structure